Managing hybrid teams – How HRDs can upskill managers

 - Provide fantastic systems to connect your teams.
 Build relationships regardless of location.
 Encourage weekly check-ins.
 Celebrate successes.
 Get a culture of recognition and reward that ignores physical boundaries.

-Supporting wellbeing: why remote management is harder
+Supporting wellbeing: why managing hybrid teams is harder

 The advent of hybrid has worked brilliantly for some people (CIPD):

 - Shorter/non-existent commutes